Danelaw: Chronology

-869 − Ivar the Boneless returned and demanded tribute from King Edmund of East Anglia.
+869Ivar the Boneless returned and demanded tribute from King Edmund of East Anglia.

-870 − King Edmund refused Ivar's demand.
+870King Edmund refused Ivar's demand.
 Ivar defeated and captured Edmund at Hoxne, adding East Anglia to the area controlled by the invading Danes.
 King Æthelred and Alfred attacked the Danes at Reading, but were repulsed with heavy losses.
 The Danes pursued them.

-871 − On 7 January, Æthelred and Alfred made their stand at Ashdown (on what is the Berkshire/North Wessex Downs now in Oxfordshire). Æthelred could not be found at the start of battle, as he was busy praying in his tent, so Alfred led the army into battle. Æthelred and Alfred defeated the Danes, who counted among their losses five jarls (nobles).
+871On 7 January, Æthelred and Alfred made their stand at Ashdown (on what is the Berkshire/North Wessex Downs now in Oxfordshire). Æthelred could not be found at the start of battle, as he was busy praying in his tent, so Alfred led the army into battle. Æthelred and Alfred defeated the Danes, who counted among their losses five jarls (nobles).
 The Danes retreated and set up fortifications at Basing (Basingstoke) in Hampshire, a mere 14 mi from Reading. Æthelred attacked the Danish fortifications and was routed.
 The Danes followed up with another victory in March at Meretum (now Marton, Wiltshire).

 King Æthelred died on 23 April 871 and Alfred took the throne of Wessex.
 For the rest of the year Alfred concentrated on attacking with small bands against isolated groups of Danes.
 He was moderately successful in this endeavour and was able to score minor victories against the Danes, but his army was on the verge of collapse.
 Alfred responded by paying off the Danes for a promise of peace.
 During the peace, the Danes turned north and attacked Mercia, which they finished off in short order, and captured London in the process.
 King Burgred of Mercia fought in vain against Ivar the Boneless and his Danish invaders for three years until 874, when he fled to Europe.
 During Ivar's campaign against Mercia, he died and was succeeded by Guthrum the Old.
 Guthrum quickly defeated Burgred and placed a puppet on the throne of Mercia.
 The Danes now controlled East Anglia, Northumbria and Mercia, with only Wessex continuing to resist.